What Are The Most Common Symptoms of Vagus Nerve Dysfunction?

 What *isn't* a Vagus Nerve Issue?

-If you have any symptoms related to the above listed issues then you most likely have a specific problem in your Vagus Nerve.
+If you have any symptoms related to the issues above, you likely have a specific problem in your Vagus Nerve.

-"Getting Started" Learn More About What You Can Do Next - Click Here
+"Getting Started" - Learn What You Can Do Next